 If your doctor has specified a pressure rating, adhere to that.
 Otherwise, if you’ve never worn rated knee high or thigh high gear, opt for 20-30 mmHg.
 This grade targets numerous circulatory problems.
 It is also the most frequently prescribed pressure rating.

 Keep in mind, the compression level (10-20 mmHG, 20-30 mmHG, 30-40 mmHG, etc…) is different from foot size (Small, Medium, Large, X-Large, Wide Calf, Narrow Calf, etc…).

 |Small||40 to 62||18 to 21|

-If you will be taking your measurements at home, the best time to measure is upon arising in the morning, before swelling builds.
+If you will be taking your measurements at home, the best time to do so is upon rising in the morning, before swelling builds.
 This ensures the optimal size for compression effectiveness.
 You may need a helper to assist in the measuring process.

 While standing with your legs bare, ask your helper to measure the following:

 - The narrowest part of your ankle, above your ankle bone.

 - From the floor to the crease behind your knee.